spsforks/QB64-Wiki/INTEGER.md

 > *Explanation:* In **QB64** the count will go to 32767, then count up from -32768 to 0 before repeating the process without error.

-*Example 2:* When a signed **QB64** INTEGER value exceeds 32767, the value may become a negative value:
+When a signed **QB64** INTEGER value exceeds 32767, the value may become a negative value:

 ```vb